Rate of Growth of Distributionally Chaotic Functions

 \section{Growth of $D^\alpha$-Distributionally Irregular Harmonic Functions}

-In this section we study permissible growth rates, in terms of the sup-norm on spheres, of harmonic functions that are distributionally irregular with respect to the partial differentiation operators $D^\alpha$.
-The hypercyclic case was studied by Aldred and Armitage~\cite{AA98b} and the frequently hypercyclic case by Blasco et al.~\cite{BBGE10}.
+In this section we study permissible growth rates, in terms of the sup-norm on spheres, of harmonic functions that are distributionally irregular with respect to general partial differentiation operators $D^\alpha$, for $\alpha \in \N^N$.
+The hypercyclic case was considered by the investigation of Aldred and Armitage~\cite{AA98b} and the frequently hypercyclic case was studied by Blasco et al.~\cite{BBGE10}.

-We begin by recalling some notation and results from \cite{AA98a,AA98b} which are required in the sequel.
+We begin by recalling some notation and results from \cite{AA98a, AA98b} which are required in the sequel.
 Set $c_2 =1$ and for $N \geq 3$ we define the constants

 It was shown in \cite[Section 3.2]{AA98b} that for $N \geq 3$